irqize/p2p-chat/README.md

 and easily share a link to it for other people to join.
 Thanks to the network structure data send to the server is minimal therefore improving the privacy.
 The frontend is written in Redux and React, the backend uses Node.js and is written in plain javascript and uses WebSocket for the connection.
-App is hosted [here](https://p33r.chat/).

 ## Instalation